Leaders Go First, Leaders Go Last

-We too struggle with this concept, and if you pick up a Christian leadership book, you will find that if you just change some of the keywords, it would be indistinguishable from most secular leadership books.
-But Christian Leadership is still antithetical when compared to the world's style of leading.
+We, too, struggle with this concept, and if you pick up a Christian leadership book, you will find that if you change some of the keywords, it would be indistinguishable from most secular leadership books.
+But Christian Leadership is still antithetical compared to the world’s leadership style.

 Leadership for a Christian is based on character, not on ability.
 It is based on how you live and the integrity that you demonstrate, not your level of influence.
-We are supposed to follow and emulate people who act in accordance with Jesus teachings, not the ones who look the part or have a celebrity following.
+We are supposed to follow and emulate people who act according to Jesus’s teachings, not those who look the part or have a celebrity following.
 Those people tend to lead us astray.
 So here are a few examples of the character traits of Christian leaders.

 Leaders Go First:

-The Christian leader is supposed to lead from the front, by setting an example and being steadfast in the truth even when it is inconvenient.
+The Christian leader should lead from the front by setting an example and being steadfast in the truth even when it is inconvenient.

-I remember when I was a kid I saw how my dad lead.
-“Right is right, and wrong is wrong” he would say.
+When I was a kid, I saw how my dad led.
+“Right is right, and wrong is wrong,” he would say.
 He knew people would have excuses and reasons for what they did or didn’t do, but to my dad, that didn’t matter.
 On Monday nights, Dad would go to visitation.
 He would visit the sick, new believers, visitors, and people who might be interested in hearing more about the Gospel.
-It was my dad and the preacher most Mondays, when I was old enough he “encouraged” me to go as well, but I never remember seeing more than four people there.
-My dad never complained, or bad mouthed those people who were not reaching out to the community.
+It was my dad and the preacher most Mondays.
+When I was old enough, he “encouraged” me to go as well, but I never remember seeing more than four people there.
+My dad never complained or bad-mouthed those people who were not reaching out to the community.
 He just led by doing.
-And that had a profound impact on me and how I do things to this day.
+And that profoundly impacted me and how I do things to this day.

 Leaders Go Last:

-When you are speaking at a conference or teaching in a local church, they will always want to honor you in some way.
-Sitting in a special seat or going first in line.
+When you speak at a conference or teach in a local church, they will always want to honor you in some way—sitting in a special seat or going first in line.
 Some of this can not be helped, and it isn’t worth the confusion and the fuss to refuse.
-But what you really should watch is how they act with their own people.
+But you should watch how they act with their people.

 An old preaching professor of mine once told me, “You want to know what kind of leader someone is, watch where they get in line at the pot-luck dinner.”
-I have learned that the people I have respected most in their leadership tend to be towards the end of the line, they don’t give themselves special treatment but think of others as more important than themselves.
+I have learned that the people I have respected most in their leadership tend to be towards the end of the line.
+They don’t give themselves special treatment but consider others more important than themselves.

-One of the small things that makes a difference is eye contact, being fully there in the moment.
-If you can maintain eye contact and be interested in what is being said instead of taking quick glances around and making sure you aren’t missing something, (something that might be more important) you are on the right track.
+One of the small things that makes a difference is eye contact and being fully there in the moment.
+If you can maintain eye contact and be interested in what is being said instead of taking quick glances around and ensuring you aren’t missing something (something that might be more important), you are on the right track.
 Jesus was and is fully accessible to those who seek Him.
 We should follow his example.